Skip to main content

 Claire Margolinas and Annie Bessot, have worked within the theoretical framework of the Theory of didactical situations in mathematics and they have a deep understanding of Brousseau’s works.
 They have been faced with the very difficult task of selecting some aspects of Brousseau’s work.
 This selection was necessary because Brousseau’s work is very subtle and has many aspects.

-This first module is devoted to the introduction of the principles of Brousseau’s theory: didactics of mathematics as a field of theoretical and experimental scientific research, in relationship with engineering as a “phenomenotechnique”.
+This first module is devoted to the introduction of the principles of Brousseau’s theory: didactics of mathematics as a field of theoretical and experimental scientific research, in relation to engineering as a “phenomenotechnique”.

 Guy Brousseau's website: guy-brousseau.com